DA-Drew803/Compe-475-Korra-Ai-/README.md

-An advanced AI chatbot architecture built with **LangGraph** that simulates hardware pipeline hazards (Structural, Data, and Control) inside an LLM multi-agent system.
+An  AI chatbot architecture built with **LangGraph** that simulates hardware pipeline hazards (Structural, Data, and Control) inside an LLM multi-agent system.
 The system coordinates tasks using a central Supervisor agent, three specialized Worker agents, and a dedicated Hazard Layer.

 ---